web-platform-tests/wpt/docs/writing-tests/testharness.md

     testharness.js test](testharness-tutorial) provides a concise guide to writing a test — a good place to start for newcomers to the project.

+  * [testdriver.js Automation](testdriver.md) — Automating end user actions, such as moving or
+    clicking a mouse.

   * [idlharness.js Documentation](idlharness.md) — A library for testing
      IDL interfaces using `testharness.js`.

-See [server features](server-features.md) for advanced testing features that are commonly used with testharness.js.
+See [server features](server-features.md) for advanced testing features that are commonly used with JavaScript tests.
 See also the [general guidelines](general-guidelines.md) for all test types.

 ## Window tests